ssenmosip/mosip-temp-documentation/ID-Repository-API.md

 IDR-IDC-009|5XX - Server Error occured|5XX error from Kernel APIs
 IDR-IDC-010|Connection timed out|Connection timed out while invoking REST APIs IDR-IDC-011|Authorization Failed|Input role is not authorized to access the service
+IDR-IDS-001|Identity Element hash does not match|Error while matching Identity hash with hash of decrypted Identity IDR-IDS-002|Biometric/Document hash does not match|Error while matching hash of Biometric/Document with hash of decrypted Biometric/Document
+IDR-IDS-003|Failed to encrypt/decrypt message using Kernel Crypto Manager|Error thrown from Kernel Crypto Manager IDR-IDS-004|Failed to store/retrieve files in DFS|Error while storing file in DFS IDR-IDS-006|File(s) not found in DFS|Requested Biometric/Demographic documents not found in DFS IDR-IDS-007|Failed to retrieve data from kernel Masterdata|Error while retrieving data from Kernel MasterData